EtherealEngine/etherealengine-docs/docs/developer/typescript/01_gettingStarted/02_hello/02_engine.md

 ### Project Configuration File
 Every project has an `xrengine.config.ts` file that defines how it will behave in the engine.
-There are multiple options available, but the important thing to remember is that our `src/Hello.ts` code will connected to the engine from here.
+There are multiple options available, but the important thing to remember is that our `src/Hello.ts` code will be connected to the engine from here.

 <TechnicalNote title="Config File">